PDF reports and automated reporting

 - Multiple Layouts - Choose from Corporate, Modern, or Magazine cover styles

-- Modular Content - Select exactly which sections to include
+- Modular Content - Select which sections to include

-- White-Label Ready - Perfect for agencies and consultants
+- White-Label Ready - Good for agencies and consultants

 Reports can include: